FyreX-opensource-design/Phenoix-assistant/README.md

 # Phenoix-assistant
-A linux voice assistant using JustSayIt via Julia and Python for speech
+A linux voice assistant using speech-recognition-fork, vosk, and pyaudio for speech recognition; pyttsx3 for speech; and gpt4all for general questions.

-Currently, it is in the POC stage as I'm not well-versed in Julia or Shell.
-ATM the install script only supports Ubuntu, Debian, and Arch-based distros
+Currently, it is in the POC stage, but it may work to some extent.